The WW2 Roll of Honour:

 Buried Gendringen Cemetery, Holland, A. 2.

-Mr. Price received a letter from the Officer Commanding the Squadron to which Sergeant Price was attached, in which he says: - "Your son was one of the outstanding members of my Squadron, which, in the capacity of wireless instructor, he had served well for the past nine months and his loss leaves a space not easily filled.
+His father received a letter from the Officer Commanding the Squadron to which Sergeant Price was attached, saying: "Your son was one of the outstanding members of my Squadron, which, in the capacity of wireless instructor, he had served well for the past nine months and his loss leaves a space not easily filled.
 He only recently returned to flying duties and I have no doubt that he would have again displayed the characteristics of efficiency and courage which marked his first tour of operational flying and deservedly earned him the Distinguished Flying Medal.
-He was a most popular member of the Sergeants Mess and had many friends everywhere who were all deeply sorry to hear of his loss and all hope that there will soon be some good news concerning him".
+He was a most popular member of the Sergeants' Mess and had many friends everywhere who were all deeply sorry to hear of his loss and all hope that there will soon be some good news concerning him".

 2nd Bn., East Lancashire Regiment